Can you believe it’s the second half of 2020 already?

 Every four years, the local market slows down in the late summer and fall as we gear up for months of uncertainty, political mudslinging, and, depending on your viewpoint, excitement or anxiety over a potential change in power.
 In a normal year, I would say that 2020 would be no exception as we face what is likely to be a messy and close election.
 Tensions will be high, negative ads, debates and news segments will be hard to avoid, and the future will be as uncertain as ever.

 However, this year could be a little different.
-Local residents who may face job uncertainty with a change power will likely pause their home search.
-But, the rest of our region has already been seized by the wild emotions of the last several months, and there has been little impact on the market.
+Local residents who may face job uncertainty with a change in power will likely pause their home search.
+However, the rest of our region has already been seized by the wild emotions of the last several months, and there has been little impact on the market.
 In fact, new home mortgage applications are up 33% nationwide over last year!
 Ultimately, while there is bound to be a little dip right around the election, we don’t anticipate this year’s dip to be as significant as past election years.
 Also, we anticipate the same post-election rebound we’ve seen in past election years.

 THE IMPORTANCE OF HOME